OutSystems/docs-product/src/develop/data/modeling/entity-create.md

 To create an Entity you need to:

 1. Double click in the Entity Diagram created by default in the Data tab.
-1. Right-click anywhere on the canvas and select 'Add Entity to Database'.
+1. Right-click anywhere on the canvas and select **Add Entity to Database**.
+By default, it will be named "Entity1" and it can be renamed.
-1. Give a name to the entity which is named "Entity 1" by default
-1. By drop-down the entity arrow tree, note that the entity already has the Id attribute created as Entity Identifier (primary key).
+1. Expand the **Entities** tree and note the entity has the Id attribute created as Entity Identifier (primary key).
-1. With the entity selected, add the other attributes by clicking with the right-button in "Add Entity Attribute".
+1. Right-click the Entity and the other attributes by selecting **Add Entity Attribute**.
-1. You can add indexes if necessary, as the previous step, by clicking with the right-button in "Edit Entity".
+1. You can add indexes if necessary by right clicking with the Entity and choosing **Edit Entity**.

 Alternatively, you can create entities in the Data tab: